Rockman-Blue/SANS-SEC504-CTF/3-orders.issplaylist.com/orders.issplaylist.com-Writeup.md

 * Points - 2
 * Answer - 2.3.14

-Looking at the robots.txt file screenshot from the above challenge, we can see the struts version listed as 2.3.14 in one of the names.
+Looking at the robots.txt file screenshot from the above challenge, we can see the struts version listed in one of the lines.

 # Vulnerability Research